pavittarx/free-genai-bootcamp-2025/sentence-constructor/grok/README.md

 [See here](./prompt.md)

 ### Observations / Learnings
+- Grok does not perform as well in comparison to Meta AI / ChatGpt.
+- The message limit exceeded so appropriate state was not reached.

 ### Prompting Guides
 No specific prompting guides are officially available by Grok, only API docs are available. \